dgbenner/experimental-predictive-UI-travelapp/README.md

 ### Eyes-Up, Motion-Aware Design
 The system must remain operable:
-- one-handed
+- one-handed, or no-touch
 - while walking
 - in crowds
 - while pulling luggage
 - while attention shifts constantly between environment and phone

-The UI assumes the user is busy, overloaded, and intermittently inattentive, and adapts accordingly.
+The UI assumes the user is busy, overloaded, hands-full, and intermittently inattentive, and adapts accordingly.

 ---